by Venus Zoleta, on category "Personal Loan"

 As opposed to secured loans, unsecured business loans don’t require collateral and are more difficult to qualify for, especially for those with bad or no credit history.
 No-collateral business loans come with higher interest rates, shorter loan terms, and lower loan amounts than loans secured by collateral.

 Private lenders typically provide unsecured business loans in the Philippines, while only a few major banks have this type of business loan.
 BPI, for example, offers a zero-collateral option only to those who wish to get a BPI franchising loan for Best List brand partners.
+The big banks tend to focus on collateralized loans and it can be quite a difficult process to get approved for an unsecured business loan with a decent interest rate.
+If you find yourself in this situation, consider reputable private businesses such as First Circle, Esquire, or Acudeen.
+While they have not reached the brand recognition of major banks yet, their processing time is often a lot quicker compared to some banks and depending on your company’s credit profile, their interest rates are sometimes even cheaper.

 |Unsecured Business Loans||BPI Family Ka-Negosyo Franchising Loan (No Collateral option)||Security Bank SME Business Express Loan|